samuelthomas2774/injectorkit/README.md

-InjectorKit for Discord
+InjectorKit
 ===

-This is a library for building plugins for BetterDiscord.
-It finds elements of Discord's UI so if something changes only this library needs to be updated.
+InjectorKit is a library for hooking into web applications.
+It stores elements' selectors so if something changes only the elements library needs to be updated.
 It also automatically re-injects elements if needed.

+InjectorKit was originally made for use by plugins for BetterDiscord, and comes with elements for Discord's UI by default.

 Usage
 ---